Mogli12/VehicleControlAddon/README.md

 The IVT transmission has now two different ranges.
 The default should be the high range.

+VCA can now calculate the distance and offset of snap direction steering.
+If you want to refresh these values, then please enter 0 for distance in the VCA settings UI.

 ## modSettings
 I renamed the configuration file in modSettings folder to just "config.xml".
 Additionally, there is a new file "transmissions.xml".
 Here you can add your own transmissions.
 I propose to use the second transmission as template.
 Gears support automatic shifting. but ranges have to be shifted manually.